 After D is learned, it is applied to all image patches, both JNB and clear, for blur identification.
-For each new patch input y_i , we use another spare representation to decompose it into basic atoms.
-It is expressed as where ε is a constant (0.07 in our experiment).
-Different from traditional form that selects a relatively large ε to resist noise and outliers, we set this value small to make the resulting averaged PSNR between the original and reconstructed patches over 50.
-This special setting is because detail-level structural information is central to image blur assessment in human perception.
+For each new patch input $y_i$ , we use another spare representation to decompose it into basic atoms.
+It is expressed as where $\epsilon$ is a constant (0.07 in our experiment).
+Different from the traditional form that selects a relatively large $\epsilon$ to resist noise and outliers, we set this value small to make the resulting averaged PSNR between the original and reconstructed patches over 50.
+This special setting is based on the consideration that detail-level structural information is central to image blur assessment in human perception.

-The output atoms and corresponding coefficients reflect if the input is blurred and how strong it is.
-We build our sparsity feature f_a for any input y_i as the number of non-zero elements in x_i , expressed as
+The output atoms and corresponding coefficients reflect whether the input is blurred or not and how strong it is.
+We build our sparsity feature $f_a$ for input $y_i$ as the number of non-zero elements in $x_i$ , expressed as